elisabethgrasia/data-analysis-with-python-spring-2025/readme.md

 #### **Task 1: Employee Dataset Analysis**

 **Objective**: Use Python and pandas to analyze the [Employee Dataset](https://www.kaggle.com/datasets/tawfikelmetwally/employee-dataset) and derive actionable insights.
+You can download the [Employee Dataset](https://www.kaggle.com/datasets/tawfikelmetwally/employee-dataset) data from Kaggle, you need to create an account on Kaggle since it requires to  downolad datasets

 **Requirements**: